Graffiti on your property

-Graffiti on Council Property
+Graffiti on Council property

 Council is keen to remove graffiti from its own property as soon as possible.
-If you see graffiti on Council owned assets please let us know.
+If you see graffiti on our assets please let us know.
 By completing the online feedback form or calling Customer Service on 9490 4222 we will be able to arrange for the removal of the graffiti.

 Council assets include:

 - Public toilets

 Graffiti is illegal, and it is important to report graffiti to the police.
 This can assist the police with tag identification and also give the police an indication of local “hot spots”.